 Case Study

-Using Pattern Theory, I coached a senior professional who is a member of the Senior Leadership Team in a multimillion £ healthcare organisation.
+Using Pattern Theory, I coached a senior professional serving on the Senior Leadership Team of a multimillion-pound healthcare organisation.

-My client was struggling with asserting his view that a key client for a new lucrative stream of business needed stricter boundary setting.
-He felt that the client had unrealistic expectations as to what could be delivered in a reasonable timeframe, and the potential project needed clear terms of engagement in respect of who was accountable and responsible when this client over-promised to his own clients.
+My client was struggling to assert his view that an external business client, representing a new and lucrative stream of revenue, needed stricter boundary setting.
+He believed this external client held unrealistic expectations about what could be delivered within a reasonable timeframe, and that the project required clear terms of engagement around accountability and responsibility.

-My client was adamant that this would be an error, as the impact of accommodating this client was already creating burnout within the SLT and teams below.
-However, he was aware that he was avoiding the necessary discussions with his CEO.
-He wanted help with understanding and managing this avoidance.
+My client was adamant that this would be an error.
+The impact of accommodating the external client was already creating burnout across the SLT and the teams below.
+His intention was clear: to protect his organisation by establishing boundaries that were honest, fair, and sustainable.
+And yet he recognised that he was avoiding the necessary conversation with his CEO.
+He came to Pattern Theory coaching wanting to understand that avoidance.

 It was just me getting in my own way.
 The work with Jon has made my habits and patterns clear, and I now have completely new ways to manage the challenges.